box/developer.box.com/content/guides/tooling/sdks/sdk-versioning.md

 Box core SDKs and Box Next Generation SDKs were created as separate libraries.
 However, in keeping with industry best practices, **we are consolidating the Box Next Generation SDKs and Box core SDKs into a single package for each programming language**.
 This makes migration efforts much easier and allows seamless addition of new capabilities to existing applications still powered by older versions of Box core SDKs, which were maintained manually.

-To facilitate this migration process, there are two actively maitained major Box core SDK versions:
+To facilitate this migration process, there are two actively maintained major Box core SDK versions:

 - **the current major version which includes:** the manually maintained package and the generated one.
 This SDK version enables leveraging coexisting packages at the same time, and serve as a transition phase.
-This versionSDK will be supported until 2027.
+This version of Box SDK will be supported until 2027.
 - `v10` includes **only the generated package**.
 This version is available as a branch for each Box core SDK repository.

 Here's what you can expect from generated packages: